kpi-ua/CodeStyle/CSharp/README.md

 FtpTransfer ftpTransfer;
 UIControl uiControl;
 ```
-Why: consistent with the Microsoft's .NET Framework.
+Why: consistent with the Microsoft's .NET.
 Caps would grap visually too much attention.

 ### Use Underscores for private class variables